DAOs and Web3

 Submission 2: You need to have your dao_XXXXXXXX.html properly working at https://www.cs.virginia.edu/~mst3k/dao_XXXXXXXX.html, where mst3k is your userid.
 This means it needs to be in your ~/public_html directory on the departmental servers.
 You should have web.js (or web3.min.js) in that website directory as well.
 Needless to say, it should properly connect to your deployed DAO smart contract.

 Submission 3: You need to add some data to your DAO contract, as specified above.
 In particular, that means at least three proposals (one of which has expired, one of which stays open for one week).
-Also make the specified Ethernet account address – indicated on the Canvas landing page – is a member of your DAO so that that address can perform tasks on your DAO to grade it.
+Also make the specified Ethernet account address – indicated in the blockchain explorer’s links section – is a member of your DAO so that that address can perform tasks on your DAO to grade it.

 Submission 4: You need to join the course-wide DAO and vote on one of the proposals.